Sureshpatil4348/Fxlabs.ai_Back_end/LIVE_RSI_DEBUGGING.md

 - Only **closed** candles trigger the log, so you will not see updates while a candle is still forming.
 - Timing: A lightweight background task sleeps until the next M1 boundary and then waits ~60 ms for MT5 to finalize the bar before logging.
 Typical end-to-end latency stays under 100 ms, subject to OS scheduler and MT5 response.
 - The RSI calculation uses the same Wilder smoothing pipeline consumed by all RSI alerts, guaranteeing parity between debug output and production triggers.
-- The feature is intentionally scoped to BTC/USD (1 minute) to minimise noise.
-Extend it as needed by adjusting `app/mt5_utils.py`.
+- The feature is intentionally scoped to BTCUSDm (1 minute) to minimise noise.
+Extend it as needed by adjusting the gating condition in the indicator scheduler within `server.py`.

 Disable the variable (or leave it unset) to silence the stream once you finish debugging.